TomatenKuchenDEV/docs/docs/giveaways.md

 ## Settings

 ### Giveaway message
 Change the text of the giveaway message.
-Can be used for e.g. pinging a giveaway role.
+Can be used for example to ping a giveaway role.

 ### Role for creating/managing giveaways
-Users with this role can create, edit and delete giveaways.
+Users with this role can create and edit and giveaways.

+Users with one of these roles can run all [commands](#commands) on this page.

 ### Roles which always can participate
-Users with this role can always participate in giveaways, ignoring any requirements that have been set when creating the giveaway.
+Users with this role can always participate in giveaways, ignoring any requirements that have been set for the giveaway.

 ## Requirements
 You can add different requirements for participating in a giveaway.